medic/medic-docs/development/using-windows.md

 ## Installing Ubuntu in the Windows Subsystem for Linux.

-For the rest of this document we're going to presume that you're using Ubuntu.
+For the rest of this document we're going to presume that you're using Ubuntu (18.04) in WSL.
 Medic probably works all on all distributions, but Ubuntu is likely the best supported.

 First, follow Microsoft's [instructions on enabling and installing linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 At the end of this process you should have a linux terminal.